cwinpy/cwinpy/docs/heterodyne/heterodyne.rst

 =============================

 As described in, e.g., [1]_, the heterodyne can be performed in two stages.
-For example, the first stage could account for the signal's phase evolution, but neglecting Doppler and relativistic solar/binary system effects, while still low-pass filtering and heavily downsampling the data.
+For example, the first stage could account for the signal's phase evolution, but neglect Doppler and relativistic solar/binary system effects while still low-pass filtering and heavily downsampling the data.
 The second stage would then apply the solar/binary system effects at the lower sample rate.
 In the past, with ``lalapps_heterodyne_pulsar``, this two stage approach provided speed advantages, although with CWInPy that advantage is negligible.
 However, the two stage approach can be useful if you want to